aalto-ics-kepaco/onto-chem-compounds/README.md

 **About**
 --------------------
 Code for classification of a molecular species in an ontology from molecular fingerprints.
-Fingerprints are used to represent chemical compounds, and for each of the compounds there exists a ontological classification in form of a directed acyclic graph (DAG).
+Fingerprints are used to represent chemical compounds, and for each of the compounds there exists an ontological classification in form of a directed acyclic graph (DAG).

 **Methods**
 ----------------------
-We use two methods in this porject.
+We use two methods in this project.
 First we use structured prediction method developed for network response named SPIN.
 The input is a set of fingerprint vectors of some chemical compounds {x 1 , . . . , x n }, ∀x i ∈ Rm  and the output is a DAG.
 Then we use SVM as a single target classifier.

 **Data preparation**
 ------------------------